cap-js/docs/java/cds-data.md

 The [delta representation](/java/working-with-cql/query-api#deep-update-delta) of collections is also supported.
 Results of the CQN statements fulfill these conditions if the type [that comes with the result](/java/working-with-cql/query-execution#introspecting-the-row-type) is used instead of the entity type.

-To run the comparison, call the `process()` method and provide new and old state of the data as a `Map` (or a collection of them) and the type of the compared entity:
+To run the comparison, call the `process()` method and provide new and old image of the data as a `Map` (or a collection of them) and the type of the compared entity:

 ```java
 List<Map<String, Object>> newImage;